 It would be nice to provide a persistence preset for Liferea (that makes little sense to be used without persistence, actually).

 However, that piece of software uses versioned configuration directories (e.g.

 ~/.liferea_1.8/) so if we do it right now, we will have to handle the Squeeze -> Wheezy transition.

 - wait for Tails on Wheezy to be close enough

 - Implement this feature in time to ship it with the first Tails based on Wheezy.

 - Kindly ask upstream if they would not mind using a single, unversioned config directory name.

-#3 Updated by intrigeri almost 6 years ago
+#3 Updated by intrigeri about 6 years ago

 firstname.lastname@example.org wrote (04 Nov 2013 16:48:28 GMT) :

 Upstream version 1.10.3 use an XDG-compliant unversioned config directory name (.config/liferea)